uwitonze8/plsql_collections_and_records_project/README.md

 ##**Conclusion**

 This project provides a complete demonstration of core PL/SQL procedural programming concepts.
-Using collections, records, and GOTO statements, we built a simplified but realistic Restaurant Reservation Management System.
+Using collections,records, and GOTO statements, we built a simplified but realistic Restaurant Reservation Management System.
 The design and logic demonstrate how PL/SQL can improve performance and add flexibility when handling real-world data processing problems.